 CAF’s approach to infrastructure is integral.
 In every stage of a project the economic, social and institutional issues are taken into account.
 Moreover, financial and environmental sustainability issues must be considered during the evaluation process.
 The environmental impact of a project is analyzed from the beginning of its design, to prevent future problems.
 Each project CAF undertakes is seen as a source of knowledge that can provide feedback and learning opportunities for similar projects.
 CAF has a special unit that uses this knowledge to provide policy advice and best practices to member countries, and also produces studies and publications on infrastructure.

 CAF´s main areas of interventions in infrastructure in Latin America are: transport and logistics, energy, water and sewerage, telecommunications and ICT.
 To satisfy the demand for projects, CAF provides the following products: direct loans to central governments, with and without sovereign guaranteed, direct loans to sub-national entities, structuring of PPPs, co-financing with other IFIs and co-financing with other regional and national development banks and agencies.
+If you are in need of a loan you can get short term payday loans here to help you with bills and other things.

 As Latin America continues to grow and develop, the challenges of increasing trade and urbanization will demand more and better infrastructure.
 Obtaining financing will be an important issue, and institutions such as CAF must innovate in products and services to attend the growing demand for funding.
 In this regard, it is essential to form alliances with other financial institutions and public and private actors.